severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-1.md

 > ClientSide specializes in the processing and conditioning of documentary assets of various kinds:
 >
-> **valuable paper material, ancient and modern books, maps, geographical maps, parchments, archives, photographic material, microfilms.**
+> **valuable paper material, ancient and modern books, geographical maps, parchments, archives, photographic material, microfilms.**
 >
-> The working methodology, specific for each type of material, provides for a timely and effective implementation of all or some of the following phases depending on the client's needs.
+> The working methodology, specific for each type of material, provides for a timely and effective implementation of all or some of the executive phases depending on the client's needs.

 ### 1. Archival System Design and Development